kwpid/lim-rblx/replit.md

 ## Recent Changes (November 2, 2025)
 - **NEW - Reset Ownership Data Command**: Added console command `ResetOwnershipData()` that clears all ownership data (CurrentStock, Owners, TotalCopies, SerialOwners) while preserving all items.
 This allows you to do a fresh reset without changing DATA_VERSION or deleting items.
 The command automatically refreshes the Index UI for all players after reset.
-- **BUGFIX - SerialOwners Reset**: Fixed bug where stock item owners persisted in the Index after a data reset.
-When the data version changes (triggering a reset), the SerialOwners array is now properly cleared along with CurrentStock and Owners counts.
+- **BUGFIX - Complete Data Reset on Version Change**: When DATA_VERSION changes, all ownership data is now completely reset: CurrentStock = 0, Owners = 0, TotalCopies = 0, SerialOwners = {} (empty).
+This gives a completely fresh slate for testing while preserving all item definitions.
 - **QOL - Button UIStroke Colors**: AutoRoll and HideRolls buttons now have UIStroke colors that match their text colors:
   - AutoRoll: Green stroke when ON, red stroke when OFF
   - HideRolls: Bright red stroke when ON, dark red stroke when OFF